geetman/Faces-People-Memory-App/README.md

 ## License

-Licensed under CC BY 4.0 — [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/)
+Licensed under CC BY 4.0 — https://creativecommons.org/licenses/by/4.0/

 ---

-*Built with ♥ using Supabase + vanilla JS*